rijalBinHusen/portofolio-2/src/content/build-a-whole-application.md

 ## Designing backend application
 As previously, before we do coding for backend applications, it would be better to analyze what data to store and what service that front end application needed.

-Based on design application, we’re just need data structure to store like below Id = unique identity of record
+Based on design application, we just need data structure to store as below
+- Id (Unique identity of record).
-Todo = value of todo
+- Todo (Value of todo).
-isCompleted = the mark of todo is that completed or no Whereas the service of backend we’re just need :
+- isCompleted (The mark of todo is that completed or no).

+Whereas the service of backend we’re just need :
-Service to create new todo
+- Service to create new todo
-Service to mark todo as complete or incomplete
+- Service to mark todo as complete or incomplete
-Service to delete todo
+- Service to delete todo

 ## Creating database based on data structure
 I decided to use mysql for this application among many choices database management system, this is the database view that I setup :